 These are the 3-part cards I made using the Open Clip Art Library.
-I hope to get them up as a free printable some time this week.
+You can download the planet 3-part cards and sorting planets printables* here:

 We took a trip to our local science center and found this!
 It’s a Gemini trainer.
 While this particular one never left Earth it helped prepare astronauts in the 1960s for their missions.